Registraton open to our final event: Horizon4Aquaculture

 (Blog) Novel data and predictive analytics for supporting sustainable (IMTA) production

 Article produced by WINGS.
 The overall objective of IMPAQT is to develop and validate in-situ a multi-purpose (inland, coastal and offshore productions), multi-sensing (heterogeneous sensors and new/emerging technologies) and multi-functional […]

 (Blog) Data Science, non-invasive instruments, and IT for the Seafood Quality Assessment in the aquaculture sector.

 Article produced by Anastasia Lytou, and George-John Nychas from the Laboratory of Microbiology & Biotechnology of Foods, Dept. of Food Science & Human Nutrition, from the Agricultural University of Athens. […]

-On March, IMPAQT team prepared several materials and activities for an effective knowledge transfer.
-Moreover, collaborative work on the Intelligent Management System and IMTA is constatly progressing.
-This and […]
+In March, the IMPAQT team prepared several materials and activities for an effective knowledge transfer.
+Moreover, collaborative work on the Intelligent Management System and IMTA is constantly progressing.
+This […]

 Aquaculture Europe is a meeting place for the sustainable development of aquaculture and organized by the European Aquaculture Society (EAS).
 This year EAS celebrates AE2020 on-line and it will take [...]